RohanDisa/agentic_email_assistant/Readme.md

-# 📧 MailMind — AI-Powered Email Assistant
+# 📧 AI-Powered Email Assistant

 An intelligent email assistant built with **React (Vite)**, **FastAPI**, **Redis**, and **Celery**, powered by **LLaMA-70B**.
 This project transforms how users interact with their inbox by combining **task automation**, **smart replies**, and **natural language querying**.